Huy-Ngo/acanban/docs/source/intro.rst

 As effective and popular as existing project management systems are, they do not support academic evaluation, which is one of our main motivations.
+Extending existing free software could be an approach to achieve our target.
-Furthermore, it is not practical extend systems that are free software with our use cases, because their complexity makes it hard to study within a short period.
+However, the complexity of those systems makes it impractical to study within a short period.
 Therefore, we started this project to create from scratch an academic-oriented project management system.